owenwexler/mockabase/README.md

 9. Run the tests using ```npm run test``` and confirm that they all pass.

 ## Tests
 Mockabase has a comprehensive test suite written with Vitest and covering most of Mockabase' core functions.
 Not all code is unit-tested, but almost all core functions except the ```/clear``` endpoint are covered by the tests.
-Any new major features contributed must be accompanied by tests confirming they work and must not break any existing tests.
+Any new major features contributed must be accompanied by tests confirming they work and must not break any existing tests unless the feature in question is a major breaking feature.
+In this case, the way the tests were broken and had to be refactored must be documented.

 ## Suggsted Usage
 In your frontend, use an environment variable like ```NODE_ENV``` that is set to ```testing``` when it's time to test the app or prototype, then design your code to conditionally use Mockabase for authentication and authorization in all of your auth checks, login/logout functions, etc. only while the environment variable of your choice is set to ```testing``` or whatever you designate to be "testing mode".